A no-contact result for a plate-fluid interaction system in dimension three: Introduction

 \subsection{Problem formulation}

-In this paper, we address the interaction between a viscous, incompressible fluid and a moving elastic structure that forms the fluid’s upper boundary, where the structure can be either visco-elastic or perfectly elastic.
-We assume that the fluid domain at a time $t\geq0$, denoted by $\Omega_{\eta}(t)$, is a subgraph of a space-time dependent function $\etah\colon \tt\times[0,+\infty)\to {\mathbb R}$, which represents the height of the moving upper boundary.
+In this paper, we study the interaction between a viscous, incompressible fluid and a moving elastic structure forming the fluid’s upper boundary; the structure is modeled either as a purely elastic plate or as a structurally damped plate.
+We assume that the fluid domain at a time $t\geq0$, denoted by $\Omega_{\eta(t)}$, is a subgraph of a space-time dependent function $\etah\colon \tt\times[0,+\infty)\to {\mathbb R}$, which represents the height of the moving upper boundary.
 Here, $\tt$ denotes the two-dimensional torus with side-length~$1$.
 Namely, the fluid domain at a time $t\geq 0$ is given by the set

 The fluid is assumed to be incompressible, Newtonian, and its motion is described by the incompressible Navier-Stokes equations

 where $u\colon \Omega_{\eta(t)} \times (0,T) \to \mathbb{R}^3$, $p\colon \Omega_{\eta(t)} \times (0,T) \to \mathbb{R}$, and $f\colon \Omega_{\eta(t)} \times (0,T) \to \mathbb{R}^3$ denote the velocity, pressure, and external force, respectively.
 As is standard in the analysis of fluid-structure interaction problems, we use $\Omega_{\eta} \times (0,T)$ as shorthand for $\bigcup_{t \in (0,T)} \Omega_{\eta(t)} \times \{t\}$.
 The height of the moving upper boundary $\eta(\bx,t)$ is described by a fourth-order damped plate equation